- Download our Moving to Paris Guide (PDF)

 Living in Paris gives you access to excellent public and private medical facilities.
 If you qualify for the state-sponsored health insurance system (Protection Universelle Maladie or PUMA), you’ll enjoy wide-ranging coverage.
 Recent surveys reveal that over four in five expats rate both the quality and affordability of Paris healthcare highly.

-For medical emergencies, you can call the European emergency number 112 or the French medical emergency number 15.
+In a medical emergency, you can call the European emergency number 112 or the French medical emergency number 15.

 Below is a list of prominent English-speaking hospitals in Paris that are particularly popular with the expat community.